Table Of Contents

 Note: BUR is ideal for large commercial buildings requiring a long-lasting and durable roofing solution.

-Spray Polyurethane Foam (SPF) roofing
+Spray polyurethane foam (SPF) roofing

 SPF roofing involves spraying a liquid onto the existing roof, which expands into a foam and creates a solid layer across the roof.
 This spray method is known for its excellent insulation properties and seamless coverage.